tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 practice leads to the formation of more flexible motor schemas, which then facilitate generalization (Schmidt, 1975).
-The desirable difficulties framework (Bjork & Bjork, 2011; Soderstrom & Bjork, 2015) proposes that variable practice may impair initial performance but then enhance longer-term retention and transfer.
+The desirable difficulties framework (Bjork & Bjork, 2011; Soderstrom & Bjork, 2015) proposes that variable practice conditions may impair initial performance but then enhance longer-term retention and transfer.
 Similarily, the challenge point framework (Guadagnoli & Lee, 2004) contends that training variation induces optimal learning occurs insofar as it causes the difficulty of practice tasks to be appropriately matched to the learner’s capabilities, but may also be detrimental if the amount of variation causes the task to be too difficult.

 While these frameworks offer valuable conceptual accounts, there has been a limited application of computational modeling efforts aimed at